Our City

 A lot of projects are taking place within Portland we look toward the future.

-The Hwy 109 By-Pass, Police Station remodel, widening of I-65, Community Center remodel, Parks Master Plan, Golf Course upgrades, Comprehensive Land Use Plan, and major infrastructure projects are some of the on-going works that will make our community ready for the next generation.
+The Hwy 109 By-Pass, widening of I-65, Gym remodel, Parks Master Plan, Golf Course upgrades, Comprehensive Land Use Plan, and major infrastructure projects are some of the on-going works that will make our community ready for the next generation.

 Local connections